clojure-emacs/clojure-mode/README.md

 The bodies of certain more complicated macros and special forms (e.g. `letfn`, `deftype`, `extend-protocol`, etc) are indented using a contextual backtracking indentation method, require more sophisticated indent specifications.
-Here are a few examples.
+Here are a few examples:

 ```el
 (define-clojure-indent